hsinyuko1111/NEU_CS5010_Project1_BullsCowss/business_requirements.md

 - **Story Points:**
   - `"As a competitive player, I want a leaderboard to compare my performance."`
   - `"As a competitive player, I want a difficulty-based ranking to improve my problem-solving speed."`
+  - `"As a competitive player, I want to review my past game history so that I can analyze my performance and refine my strategy."`

 ---